arinco-crew-community/automation-anywhere-devops/README.md

 7. After downloading the artifact, the pipeline creates an asynchronous Import Bot(s) Request.
 (For more information, see [Import Request](#import-request)).

-8. The pipeline then needs to periodically check the status of the import request until it returns `COMPLETED`.
+8. The pipeline then needs to periodically check the status of the import request until it is successfully done.

-9. Once the Status API returns `COMPLETED`, it signifies the successful completion of the DevOps operation.

 ### Authentication
 Authentication can be achieved using either a combination of username and apiKey, or username and password.
 For the purposes of this sample DevOps pipeline, we are utilizing the username and apiKey method.